humank/ddd-practitioners-ref/README.md

 * Using AWS SDK for Java v2 to have better performance
 * Put on X-ray inspection diagram
 * Try to use Dagger2 as the DI framework to have better cold start time
-* Modify the barista sample from built-in nodejs lambda function to Java Barista Maven Module